Responsive Redesign for Urban Land Institute

 - make web content easier to maintain.

-Our work included strategy, information architecture, usability testing, responsive design, and governance consulting for uli.org, asia.uli.org, and foundation.uli.org.
+Our work included strategy, information architecture, usability testing, responsive design, and governance consulting for the flagship site, Asia Pacific regional site, and ULI Foundation site.
 Additionally, we provided usability consulting during the development of new mobile ecommerce modules and content strategy consulting for various departments within ULI.

-The new websites are meeting their goals and are deemed successful communications, marketing, and member-service platforms for ULI.
-The staff is now more actively engaged with web communications.
-The uli.org site design won a Graphic Design USA web design award.
+The new websites met their goals and were deemed successful communications, marketing, and member-service platforms for ULI.
+The flagship site design won a Graphic Design USA web design award.